 When people use the term kickboxing, they typically refer to specific styles.
 Usually, these are the ones that self-identify as such—American, Dutch, and Japanese.
-Let’s take a look at the beginnings of Full Contact and the most prominent sanctioning bodies in the world.
+Let’s take a look at how Full Contact began, as well as the most prominent sanctioning bodies in the world.

 The History of American Kickboxing

 Point-fighting systems are strictly regulated.
-It comes as no surprise that they may be restrictive for more ambitious players.
+It comes as no surprise that they may be limiting for more ambitious players.